 Royal Bank of Scotland owner NatWest suffers first-quarter profit slide but market reaction positive

+Royal Bank of Scotland owner NatWest suffers first-quarter profit slide but market reaction positive: shares jump

 Market reaction to first-quarter numbers from Royal Bank of Scotland parent NatWest Group has been positive despite the banking giant revealing a slump in profits.